I am very happy to hear that you enjoy good health, a blessing for which we should be very thankful

 My Dear Wife

 I recd. three letters since I last wrote: two yesterday and one to-day, mailed, respectively, Apr.
-7th, 9th & 11th.
+7th, 9th & 11th. ((Mary Culver’s letters of April 7, 9, and 11 are missing from the Culver Collection.))
 I am very happy to hear from you so frequently & am sorry that I have not written more regularly.
 I will try and answer all of your letters to-night if I am not interrupted.
 Continue reading

 Posted in 1864, April | Comments Off on I recd. three letters since I last wrote: two yesterday and one to-day